-Benefits of using HbA1c for diagnosis

-- 1. No need for patient to fast

-- 2. More reproducible than glucose.

-- 3. Continuity with diabetes (once diagnosed, we switch attention from glucose to Hb1A1c, so it makes sense to use HbA1c for diagnosis)
+Benefits of using HbA1c for diagnosis Disadvantages of using HbA1c No need for patient to fast More reproducible than glucose.
+Continuity with diabetes (once diagnosed, we switch attention from glucose to Hb1A1c, so it makes sense to use HbA1c for diagnosis) Inappropriate for some patients (see below).
+Relatively high cost (£1.12 v 3p for glucose) Will define a slightly different population to using glucose values.